shayanng/Trading_bot/README.md

 # Trading_bot
 Moving Average Crossover Strategy

-We will be completing and improving the strategy as we go along
+We will be completing and improving the strategy as we go along.